Muddykat-tech/buttercup-desktop-tide/README.md

 # Buttercup Desktop - Heimdall Implementation Branch
 > [Latest Release](https://github.com/muddykat-tech/buttercup-desktop-tide/releases)<br>
 > Warning Tide Network is currently under development and has periodic resets, which may result in tide **account deletion**.<br>
+> Treat this repository more of a proof of concept until futher notice.<br>

 ## About
 This branch changes implements a new datasource / vault type.
 A Tide vault, this vault uses heimdall for encryption and authentication.